| || Sorry, this page has moved!|

-The conceptual land use plan includes the following features:
+The proposed land use plan includes the following features:

-- A portion of the Placer Parkway highway ultimately connecting US Hwy 99 and CA Hwy 65.
+- A three mile segment of Placer Parkway, an expressway ultimately connecting US Hwy 99 (at Sankey Road) and CA Hwy 65 (at Whitney Ranch Parkway).

-- Buffering land uses adjacent to the Western Regional Sanitary Landfill located north of the property at Fiddyment Road.
+- Buffering land uses adjacent to the Western Regional Sanitary Landfill located north of the property at Fiddyment and Athens Roads.

-- Employment uses to the east adjacent to unicorporated, Placer County’s Sunset Industrial Area, including office, R&D and manufacturing uses.
+- Employment uses to the east adjacent to unincorporated Placer County’s Sunset Industrial Area, including office, R&D and manufacturing uses.

-- University Center or Town Center situated between the CSU campus and the employment center, providing a mix of uses including retail, office and residential.
+- University Center or Town Center situated between the Sac State campus and the employment center, providing a mix of uses including retail, office and residential.

-- Regional commercial at future interchanges with Placer Parkway.
+- Regional commercial at future interchange of Fiddyment Road and Placer Parkway.

-- One to Two elementary schools and one middle school.
+- One elementary school and one middle school.

 - Park facilities together with open space and conservation areas.

-The typical specific plan process usually takes 18-months to two years.
+The typical specific plan process usually takes 18 to 24 months.
 Community Workshops, Commission and Council meetings and availability of Environmental and Specific Plan documents will be posted as information becomes available.

 Questions regarding the Placer Ranch Specific Plan may be directed to the Planning Division at (916) 774-5276 or via email to firstname.lastname@example.org or email@example.com